|MP 8.01.10||Charged-Particle (Proton or Helium Ion) Radiation Therapy|

-The use of proton or helium ion radiation therapy has been investigated in two general categories of tumors/abnormalities.
-However, advances in photon-based radiation therapy (RT) such as 3-D conformal RT, intensity-modulated RT (IMRT), and stereotactic body radiotherapy (SBRT) allow improved targeting of conventional therapy:
+The use of proton or helium ion RT has been investigated in 2 general categories of tumors/abnormalities.
+However, advances in photon-based RT such as 3-D conformal RT (3D-CRT), intensity-modulated RT (IMRT), and stereotactic body radiotherapy (SBRT) allow improved targeting of conventional therapy:

-1. Tumors located near vital structures, such as intracranial lesions or lesions along the axial skeleton, such that complete surgical excision or adequate doses of conventional radiation therapy are impossible.
+1. Tumors located near vital structures, such as intracranial lesions or lesions along the axial skeleton, such that complete surgical excision or adequate doses of conventional RT are impossible.
 These tumors/lesions include uveal melanomas, chordomas, and chondrosarcomas at the base of the skull and along the axial skeleton.

-Proton beam therapy can be given with or without stereotactic techniques.
+Proton-beam therapy (PBT) can be given with or without stereotactic techniques.
 Stereotactic approaches are frequently used for uveal tract and skull-based tumors.
 For stereotactic techniques, 3 to 5 fixed beams of protons or helium ions are used.